-Faculty Mem Faculty Member's Name: Academic Year: Instruction for part for part for part for part for part for Instructions: Department Chair will assign a value of 1 through 5 for each applicable area in each category.
+Academic Year: 0.0% Rating Rating 0 Instructions: Department Chair will assign a value of 1 through 5 for each applicable area in each category.
 Faculty members will be evaluated for the appropriate rank or for promotion to a new rank.
-The evaluation form will automatically total the number of areas evaluated and calculate the average score for each category.
-Ment Definition for Rating to be Applied: Points [5] OUTSTANDINGConsistently surpasses requirements.
-Reflects clearly exceptional performance.
-[4] VERY GOODReflects substantially superior performance in meeting stated expectations; contributes significantly toward success of department and University.
-[3] SATISPACTORYPerformance is below standard position requirements; improvement is expected.
-[2] MARGINAL
+The evaluation form will automatically total the number of areas evaluated and calculate the average score for each category. scholarly audiences or other appropriate Consultation with individuals, groups, or organizations utilizing the faculty member's professional expertise Made outstanding contributions to instructional programs, curriculum and/or methodologies Performance is below standard position requirements; improvement is expected.